IMT Lille Douai, France

 Research question, scientific approach, and application

-Distributed optimization and decision-making for large and complex systems
+Distributed and decentralized coordination and intelligence for large and complex systems [video]

 How to efficiently coordinate individual actors of large complex systems in a scalable and robust way with quality of solution guarantees while considering both individual interest and system performance?

 To answer this question, I use mostly the paradigm of multi-agent systems (MAS), combinatorial optimization, and artificial intelligence, where each (human, software, infrastructure, or robot) actor is a software agent making decisions independently and autonomously based on its local computations and the communication with others.